ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 ## Working With Object Oriented and Functional Programming Without Losing Your Mind

 At Forward Financing we work with several technologies, our stack is pretty mixed.
-We work with Rails, Phoenix, React, Redux among others, which means we are changing the development environment sometimes more than once at day.
+Rails, Phoenix, React, Redux just to name a few - which means we have to switch from one development tool or environment to the next several times a day on a regular basis.

-Sometimes in the morning you are developing a new feature in the Elixir-Phoenix environment, and in the afternoon we are improving existing code made on Ruby on Rails.
+In practice, this means you could find yourself developing a new feature in the Elixir-Phoenix environment in the morning, and improving existing Ruby on Rails code in the afternoon.

-The main thing with this "switching" is the programming paradigm that each of this technologies uses is totally different.
+The main thing with this switching is the programming paradigm that each of this technologies uses is totally different.

 ### Object Oriented Programming (OOP) and Functional Programming (FP)